 In the event of a tied score, as provided for in art.
-26 paragraph 2 of the admission regulations in force, priority will be given to candidates who have obtained a higher partial score in the preponderant evaluation criterion in determining the overall ranking score.
+26 paragraph 2, letter b) of the admission regulations in force, priority will be given to candidates who have obtained a higher partial score in the preponderant evaluation criterion in determining the overall ranking score.

 In the event of a further tie, priority will be given to the youngest candidate.

 Courses included in the Master of Science in Tourism and Management course syllabus are not valid for the acquisition of the 6 CFU required as a curricular requisite for admission to the Master of Science course.

 Courses considered valid for the acquisition of the aforementioned 6 CFUs may not be used to shorten one's career.